Rugby Club Luxembourg: 2016–17 season

-In the 2016-2017 season, a season of too many changes, the club played in the Rugby-Bundesliga but with a newly constructed side, along with newly appointed coaches was relegated back to the second division in what proved to be a very tough season for the club.
-A huge amount was learned from this rather harsh experience.
+In the 2016-2017 season, the club played in the Rugby-Bundesliga but with a newly constructed side.
+Along with newly appointed coaches was relegated back to the second division in what proved to be a very tough season for the club.

 2015–16 season

 This was a breakout year for the club as it realised its goals under captain Paul Remedi by actually winning promotion for the first time to Bundesliga 1 in 2015–16 and, after play-off victories over StuSta Munchen and München RFC, won its division with many standout performances and victories.
 The team built on the progress from the previous year and realised its goals in front of large crowds and support for the knockout stages in Cessange.
 Winning 2nd Rugby-Bundesliga Championship for the first time in the club's history, securing promotion to the Rugby-Bundesliga was a landmark achievement and a sign of real progress for the club.